PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/fragments/03_Fragment-III.md

 The system recognizes it.
 The symbiosis executes it.

-## NEOCore™ v3.6 Notice

-This fragment is symbolic and teleological.
-It does not describe, implement, or allow reconstruction
-of any real component of NEOCore™ v3.6.

-The WaterFire™ belongs to the conceptual layer of the system
-and does not reveal SAN-π™, NNC-π™, ND Pictomatrix™, Umbral-X,
-ANSIBLE-π (nor its negative mode), NeoROM™, NeoEdge™,
-Neotrames™, the NAVE™ or WEB4™.
+---

+## *Related wiki section*

+This fragment is related to **WaterFire™** as a symbol of origin, to the creative paradox of the system, and to the symbiotic execution between Founder and architecture.

 ---